 Resilience is directly related to the principle of reliability.
 If you are not reliable at first, you will not be resilient.
-Resiliency entails planning for, working through and recovering from major disturbances, regardless of the cause.
+Resiliency entails planning for, working through, and recovering from significant disturbances, regardless of the cause.

 It is about our capacity to survive events that are extreme or prolonged.

-While some of these risks are considered in conventional reliability planning, today’s threats are constantly changing, and reliability standards may not be able to keep pace with the associated regulatory requirements.
+While some of these risks are considered in conventional reliability planning, today’s threats are constantly changing, and reliability standards may not keep pace with the associated regulatory requirements.

 Valuing Reliability & Resiliency

-Long-term, widespread power interruptions (LDWIs) are those that last days, weeks or longer, and are frequently caused by severe weather, impacting entire utility service areas or wider regions.
+Long-term, widespread power interruptions (LDWIs) last days, weeks or longer, and are frequently caused by severe weather, impacting entire utility service areas or broader regions.

-The risks of long-term, widespread power interruptions (LDWIs) in are very worrisome for U.S. regulators and stakeholders.
-Randy Hardy, former BPA Administrator, began ringing the alarm bell of the impending Pacific Northwest Capacity shortage back in 2019.
-CAISO CEO Elliott Mainzer, recently told RTO Insider, “Without question, resource adequacy is job No. 1 for California.”
+The risks of long-term, widespread power interruptions (LDWIs) are worrisome for U.S. regulators and stakeholders.
+For example, Randy Hardy, a former BPA Administrator, began ringing the alarm bell of the impending Pacific Northwest Capacity shortage back in 2019.
+In addition, CAISO CEO Elliott Mainzer recently told RTO Insider, “Without question, resource adequacy is job No. 1 for California.”

 WECC recently warned the resource adequacy issue will only worsen as the region increasingly relies upon renewable resources.

 The recent hacking of top federal agencies provides new concerns about potential future disruptions to the grid.
-To avoid such outages and expedite swift recovery, those tasked with making decisions on highly expensive investments require accurate information.
+To avoid such outages and expedite swift recovery, those tasked with making costly investments require accurate information.

-Through six different case studies, a recent report by Berkeley Lab addressed the following five questions that have important policy and long-term planning implications for reducing power system vulnerabilities.
+Through six different case studies, a recent report by Berkeley Lab addressed the following five questions that have significant policy and long-term planning implications for reducing power system vulnerabilities.

 How do utilities assess the costs of system damage caused by extreme weather and the costs of recovering from this damage?

 - Finding: Utilities conducted detailed assessments of physical impacts on their systems.
-However, the cost categories are not reported across utilities in a consistent manner that allows for easy comparison.
+However, the cost categories are not reported across utilities consistently, which allows for easy comparison.